PostHog/posthog.com/contents/tutorials/react-native-ab-tests.md

 [A/B tests](/ab-testing) helps you improve your React Native app by enabling you to compare the impact of changes on key metrics.

-PostHog makes [A/B testing on React Native](/docs/experiments/installation?tab=React+Native) simple.
-To show you how to set one up, we create a basic app with Expo, add PostHog, create an A/B test, and implement the code for it.
+PostHog makes [A/B testing in React Native](/docs/experiments/installation?tab=React+Native) simple.
+To show you how to set it up, we create a basic app with Expo, add PostHog, create an A/B test, and implement the code for it.

 > This tutorial focuses on React Native apps built with [Expo](https://expo.dev/).
 However, PostHog also supports non-Expo apps.
 See our [React Native docs](/docs/libraries/react-native) for details.